 Within the Project Area, TriMet lightrail is located on W 1st Ave.
 The facilities for the track system typically include tracks, track drainage, overhead catenary (power) lines, poles, underground conduits and power lines, communication lines, train signals, and associated cabinets and junction boxes.
-The facilities for its transit stops typically include equipment and systems for purchasing fares, platform lighting, and closed circuit television systems for passenger safety.
-The location and details of TriMet's facilities are confidential, and will not be disclosed further in this report.
+The facilities for its transit stops typically include equipment and systems for purchasing fares, platform lighting, and closed-circuit television systems for passenger safety.
+The location and details of TriMet's facilities are confidential and will not be disclosed further in this report.

-TriMet has stated that they are eligible for compensation for impacts to light rail service within the City of Portland's ROW, including costs for temporary bus shuttles11 for rail closures12.
+TriMet has stated that they are eligible for compensation for impacts to light rail service within the City of Portland's ROW, including costs for temporary bus shuttles12 for rail closures13.
 No documents have been provided, supporting this claim.

 It is not currently known if TriMet has infrastructure within the Project Area that was adopted into their system from previously constructed rail.
-TriMet infrastructure located
+TriMet infrastructure located within any City of Portland ROW that predates TriMet's construction was allowed by construction permit14, and would not be eligible for reimbursement.

-8 Scott Miller, personal communication, October 28, 2019
+9 Scott Miller, personal communication, October 28, 2019

-9 State of Oregon, Department of State Lands, 2019
+10 State of Oregon, Department of State Lands, 2019